-Check out the golf Courses
+1. Check out the golf Courses

-Before booking your golfing break please visit our online golf course directory for full information on each course to see if it suits your playing requirements.
-It will provide you with details about the course layout, facilities available, location etc. For example a lot of the courses along the Costa del sol can be quite hilly which may not suit your handicap and vice versa.
+Our complete guide to golf on the Costa del Sol provides you with details about the course layout, facilities available, location etc. For example, a lot of the courses along the Costa del sol can be quite hilly which may not suit your handicap and vice versa.

-Search for the best golf package deals
+2. Search around for the best golf package deals

-There is a huge selection of accommodation on offer along the Costa del Sol and around Spain so it pays to shop around, check out the best golf holiday deals, search around for the best prices when it comes to, golf transfers, cheap car hire for golfers with vehicles available in all sizes and prices to suit your requirements and can be picked up and returned at all the major airports around Spain.
+It pays to shop around so search the internet for the best prices when it comes to organised golf transfers, or cheap car hire for golfers with vehicles available in all sizes and prices to suit your requirements that can be collected and returned from all the major airports around Spain.

 In Spain you may be asked for proof of handicap.
 A certificate can normally be organised via your club secretary before departure.

-Check course maintenance dates
+4. Check course maintenance dates

 Before booking your golf on the Costa del Sol you should make sure that you know the maintenance dates for the courses you wish to play.
 It is advisable to leave at least 7 days after the last day of maintenance ace has finished or you may end up with sandy and spiked greens.

-Get the best tee times
+5. Get the best tee times

-Check and book any extras in advance
+6. Check and book any extras in advance

 Most clubs provide a complete caddie master service when it comes to club hire, shoes and trolley hire but please check with the club beforehand, once again these items can be booked well in advance .
 My advice is that you use your own shoes where possible, playing in rented shoes means risking blisters.

-Wear the right clothing
+7. Wear the right clothing

 Most golf courses in Spain have quite strict rules when it comes to clothing but in general you should wear golf shoes with plastic spikes, collared shirts and the proper golf trousers.

-Blue flag buggy rules
+8. Blue flag buggy rules

 If you think you may require a blue flag clubs will generally request a medical letter issued by your local GP.
 Have this prepared on arrival, again if you have any queries on this matter please contact us and we will check for you.

-Golf shoe rules
+9. Golf shoe rules - No Spikes!

 Normally metal spikes are not allowed anymore and is the reason why the courses are in such good condition throughout the year.
-If you are still using golf shoes with spikes then our advice is leave them at home.
+If you are still using golf shoes with spikes then our advice is to leave them at home.

-Public liability insurance
+11. Public liability insurance

 All clubs will have some kind of Public Liability Insurance coverage included in the green fee although it is strongly advisable that you take out your own travel insurance which will cover the extra eventualities such as medical cover, theft of clubs, repatriation etc.

-Dont leave your golf etiquette at home!
+13. Finally, please dont leave your golf etiquette at home!

-Lastly and very important.
-Do not leave your golfing etiquette at home, !! driving buggies near greens, slow play, not letting players through, not raking bunkers, not repairing ball marks or replacing divots are frowned upon ( as in anywhere else in the world ) and you may incur the wroth of a local marshal, and in some cases will be asked to leave the course immediately.
+Driving buggies near greens, slow play, not letting players through, not raking bunkers, not repairing ball marks or replacing divots are frowned upon ( as in anywhere else in the world ) and you may incur the wrath of a local marshal, and in some cases will be asked to leave the course immediately.